solTech001/e-health/README.md

 ![doctor record](https://user-images.githubusercontent.com/111451740/211268024-37f95836-ba2b-4c34-b0a2-a08fb49b705d.JPG)
   doctor can view all record.
 ![doctor sesion](https://user-images.githubusercontent.com/111451740/211268026-03206c5b-67a5-44d6-81be-fdf3ae453a4b.JPG)
   this is a doctor session.
-Doctor can perform two operation either to apporove appointment book by patient or cancel it.
+Doctor can perform two operation either to